Hello brothers and sisters of Testify God,

 Since the Lord Jesus was God Himself, why did He call out to the heavenly Father in prayer?
 There’s truth within this that we can seek as well.
 Let’s read another passage: “When Jesus called God in heaven by the name of Father as He prayed, this was done only from the perspective of a created man, only because the Spirit of God had put on an ordinary and normal flesh and had the exterior cover of a created being.
 Even if within Him was the Spirit of God, His exterior appearance was still that of an ordinary man; in other words, He had become the ‘Son of man’ of which all men, including Jesus Himself, spoke.
 Given that He is called the Son of man, He is a person (whether man or woman, in any case one with the exterior shell of a human being) born into a normal family of ordinary people.
 Therefore, Jesus calling God in heaven by the name of Father was the same as how you at first called Him Father; He did so from the perspective of a man of creation.
 Do you still remember the Lord’s Prayer that Jesus taught you to memorize?
 ‘Our Father in heaven….’
 He asked all man to call God in heaven by the name of Father.
 And since He too called Him Father, He did so from the perspective of one who stands on an equal footing with you all.
 Since you called God in heaven by the name of Father, this shows that Jesus saw Himself to be on equal footing with you, and as a man on earth chosen by God (that is, the Son of God).
 If you call God ‘Father,’ is this not because you are a created being?
 However great the authority of Jesus on earth, prior to the crucifixion, He was merely a Son of man, governed by the Holy Spirit (that is, God), and one of the earth’s created beings, for He had yet to complete His work.
 Therefore, His calling God in heaven Father was solely His humility and obedience.
 His addressing God (that is, the Spirit in heaven) in such a manner, however, does not prove that He is the Son of the Spirit of God in heaven.
 Rather, it is simply that His perspective is different….”

 It’s evident from this passage that when the Lord Jesus prayed to God in heaven as the Father, in fact it was God incarnate standing in a position equal to our own, praying to God’s Spirit as a created being.
 Before He was crucified, the Lord Jesus was working on earth as the Son of man; He ate, drank, clothed Himself, slept and walked just as all of us do.
 There was nothing supernatural about that.
 This is why He prayed to the heavenly Father from the perspective of the flesh, which also allows us to see God’s humility and hiddenness.
 But no matter from what perspective the Lord Jesus prayed, He was Christ; He was the embodiment of God’s Spirit.
-He could express the truth and was able to bring us the way to repent and; He could reveal miracles and do all of God’s work.
+He could express the truth and was able to bring us the way to repent and be saved; He could reveal miracles and do all of God’s work.
 And in spite of the fact that the Lord Jesus worked in the flesh, no matter how weak His flesh became or how arduous His work was, He was able to obey the will of the heavenly Father unwaveringly.
 This adequately shows the Lord Jesus Christ’s true identity.

 Sister Feifei, that’s all for our fellowship today.
 I think that now we should be able to see that the Lord Jesus was the appearance of God Himself from these facts of God’s work.
 That’s because aside from God Himself, no one is able to reveal such a humble, hidden disposition as God.
 Aside from God Himself, no one is capable of absolute obedience to God’s will or acts solely for the achievement of God’s management plan.
 Aside from God Himself, no one can express the truth, do God’s own work, save humanity from the bonds of the law, or redeem all of mankind by being nailed to the cross.
 Knowledge of God is a critical subject for us as Christians to study.
 We can only avoid arbitrarily delimiting God based on our own notions and imaginations if we gain knowledge of Him, and only then will we be able to truly treat Him as God and develop true hearts of reverence and love for Him.